ristonrodrigues723/steampunkmusicbox/journal.md

 author: "Maximus)"
 description: "a steampunk-retro themed speaker with native music payercapabilities using df player and be via blue module, everything here is controlled via knobs like real steampunk stuff"
 created_at: "26-06-25"
-total hrs spent until now-23.5,
+total hrs spent until now-25.5, there may have been curruncy convetsion charges by vendors not exceding 3% of the whole bill amazon and most others did it
 ---

 day -27 jun